Biography of Sharon Stone

 Childhood

-Intelligence tests revealed Sharon's high IQ (154) and her aptitude for mathematics, technology, and natural sciences.
+Intelligence tests revealed Sharon's high IQ of 154 and her aptitude for mathematics, technology, and natural sciences.
 Her parents were pleased that she had a great prospect for a career as an engineer, chemist, or lawyer.
-But according to her brother Michael, they always emphasized that their daughter could choose any path.
-In the evenings, lying in their beds, the sisters often discussed their dreams: the older one wanted to become the next Marilyn Monroe, and the younger one – a nurse.
-Sharon's appearance back then was quite ordinary – an angular figure, dull hair, and thick-lensed glasses.
-But dreaming of Hollywood, she began working on her image – experimenting with hair color, different clothing styles, and started using contact lenses, gradually transforming into an attractive girl.
-After graduating from high school in 1975, Stone won a scholarship for her literary abilities, became a student at Edinboro University, and started working as a cashier at McDonald's.
-Her academic performance remained above average, so the dean of the literature department, where she studied, allowed her to simultaneously attend a course in architectural history.
+But according to her brother Michael, they always emphasized that their daughter could choose whatever path she wanted.
+In the evenings, lying in their beds, the sisters often discussed their dreams: the older one wanted to become the next Marilyn Monroe, and the younger one wanted to be a nurse.

-In her early years at college, Sharon participated in a county beauty pageant and became "Miss Crawford."
-Then, she was sent to the "Miss Pennsylvania" contest in Philadelphia.
+During her college years, Sharon entered a county beauty pageant and won the title of "Miss Crawford."
+She then advanced to the "Miss Pennsylvania" contest in Philadelphia.
 This time, she didn't win, but one of the judges advised her to try modeling.

 The Path to Hollywood